 Twitter officially enables 280-character limit for all accounts, including brands

-Since Twitter started testing the doubled character count in September, only 5% of tweets have exceeded 140 characters.
+Since Twitter started testing the doubled character count in September, only 5 percent of tweets have exceeded 140 characters.

 Twitter is officially doubling its character count.